sri1991/enterprise-rbac-rag/README.md

-# PaperPulse - RBAC Document Management System
+# RBAC Based RAG Pipeline

 A secure document management system with Role-Based Access Control (RBAC) for organizational documents, featuring semantic search and a RAG pipeline for answering questions about your documents.